 After you’ve applied

 You should have achieved or be expected to achieve the typical offer requirements for the course.
 Meeting this standard, however, does not guarantee an offer.
-Many of our courses receive numerous applications for each available place.
-As such we cannot offer places to all those who attain the minimum entry requirements.
-The University uses contextual data in the admissions process to provide insights into the context in which your academic qualifications have been achieved and to therefore help identify students with the greatest potential to succeed in higher education.
-UK-based applicants receiving an offer will normally be invited to attend a post-application visit day.
-These visits enable you to see the campus, the school/department and our facilities, as well as give you an opportunity to speak to students and staff.
+Many of our courses receive numerous applications for each available place and as such we cannot offer places to all those who attain the minimum entry requirements.

+If you already hold the qualifications required when you apply, we may ask you to send copies of these to the University so we can verify them before making a decision.
+UK-based applicants receiving an offer will usually be invited to attend a post offer visit day.
+These visits enable you to see our campus, the academic school/department and our facilities, as well as providing you with an opportunity to speak to students and staff.
 Offer holders can also experience the Loughborough campus via our virtual tours.

-When it comes to deciding between your offers you should think about where you want to be for the next 3, 4 or 5 years, the content of the courses you have applied to, as well as the student experience and postgraduate employability prospects of your universities.
+When it comes to deciding between your offers you should think about where you want to be for the next 3, 4 or 5 years, the content of the courses you have applied to, as well as the student experience and employability prospects of your universities.
 It is tempting to put your highest offer as your firm choice and a lower offer as your insurance.
 However, we would always advise selecting the course or university you really want as your firm choice.